-Submitting your registration form and participation in this exhibition indicates an understanding of the information and rules pertaining to this exhibition.
-The CSG and TCVA holds the right to not exhibit any artwork due to a failure to comply with any of the above policies.
-The TCVA retains a commission of 25% on the sale of artworks.
+If you need information or assistance from the Smith Gallery, please contact Jennie Carlisle at firstname.lastname@example.org Participation in this exhibition and your submission to Slideroom indicate an understanding of the gallery usage policies and rules & regulations pertaining to this exhibition.
+The gallery reserves the right to not exhibit any artwork due to a failure to comply with any of the above policies.

 |February 1-17||Open submissions through Slideroom.|

 |February 27||Announcement of selections for Exhibition by email and posting at Art Office and Office of Applied Design.|

 |March 5||Exhibition Opens, People’s Choice Award Voting Opens.|

 |March 30||Exhibition Closes|

 The Smith Gallery is located at 733 Rivers Street in the Schaefer Center for the Visual Arts on the Appalachian State University campus in Boone, NC.
 Admission is free.
 Hours are Monday through Friday from 9am – 5pm.
 For more information, call 828-262-8053 or visit www.art.appstate.edu/cjs.
 To follow the gallery on Facebook, please LIKE our page, Smith Gallery